-- 6. Subverting or attempting to subvert ARRT's certification and registration processes by: - (i) making a false statement or knowingly providing false information to ARRT; or - (ii) failing to cooperate with any investigation by ARRT.
+- 6. Subverting or attempting to subvert ARRT's certification and registration processes by: - (i) making a false statement or knowingly providing false information to ARRT; or - (ii) failing to cooperate with any investigation by ARRT in full or in part.